 - 1. Selected and administered so as not to be discriminatory on a racial, cultural, or sexual basis - 2.
-Provided and administered in the language and form most likely to yield accurate information on what the student knows and can do academically, developmentally, and functionally, unless it is clearly not feasible to so provide or administer - 3.
+Provided and administered in the student's native language or other mode of communication and in the form most likely to yield accurate information on what the student knows and can do academically, developmentally, and functionally, unless it is clearly not feasible to so provide or administer - 3.
 Used for the purposes for which the assessments or measures are valid and reliable - 4.
-Administered by trained and knowledgeable personnel - 5.
+Administered by trained and knowledgeable personnel except that individually administered tests of intellectual or emotional functioning shall be administered by a credentialed school psychologist - 5.
 Administered in accordance with any instructions provided by the producer of the assessments - 6.
 Tailored to assess specific areas of educational need and not merely designed to provide a single general intelligence quotient - 7.
-If administered to a student with impaired sensory, manual, or speaking skills, selected and administered to best ensure that the results accurately reflect the student's aptitude or achievement level or whatever other factors the test purports to measure
+If administered to a student with impaired sensory, manual, or speaking skills, selected and administered to best ensure that the results accurately reflect the student's aptitude or achievement level or whatever other factors the test purports to measure, rather than reflecting the child's impaired sensory, manual, or speaking skills (unless those skills are the factors that the test purports to measure)

 Students shall be assessed in all areas related to the suspected disability, including, if appropriate, health and development, vision (including low vision), hearing, motor abilities, language function, general intelligence, academic performance, communicative status, self-help, orientation and mobility skills, career and vocational abilities and interests, and social and emotional status.
 When appropriate, a developmental history shall be obtained.
+For students with residual vision, a low vision assessment shall be provided in accordance with guidelines established pursuant to Education Code 56136.
 The district shall ensure that the evaluation is sufficiently comprehensive to identify all of the student's special education and related service needs, whether or not commonly linked to the disability category in which the student has been classified.